 If you have these symptoms or suspect you may have a bladder infection, please make an appointment with your medical adviser as soon as possible.

-For men, an increase in size in the prostate gland can lead to problems with urination, including dribbling, reduced flow, etc. If you have these problems, please see your medical adviser - it is important to catch any problems as early as possible.
+For men, an increase in size in the prostate gland can lead to problems with urination, including dribbling, reduced flow, etc. If you have these symptoms, please see your medical adviser - it is important to catch any problems as early as possible.

 Provided you do not fall into the categories above (kidney problems, bladder infection, taking diuretics, prostate trouble, etc) you may wish to try the following to reduce your number of visits to the bathroom at night.